 How to avoid the problem

-- Avoid racing the engine when a delayed engagement occurs.
+- Avoid revving the engine when a delayed engagement occurs.
 Increased engine speed produces friction and can damage the clutches and bands.

 - Allow time for the transmission to engage to prevent needless damage.

 - Check the fluid level.
 Consult your owner’s manual for correct filling and checking procedure as this varies with different manufacturers.